rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 Molecule has pretty excellent help output with `molecule --help`.
 In this example, we're going to create a role with `molecule` and use the `vagrant` provider. `molecule` defaults to Docker for provisioning, but I prefer to use `vagrant` with VirtualBox because the majority of the testing environments I interact with are virtual machines and not containers.

-Creating a role, and specifying the name and driver will create a role directory structure.
+Creating a role and specifying both the name and driver creates a role directory structure.

 ```
 ~/Projects/example_playbooks$ molecule init role --role-name nginx_install --driver-name vagrant